 - Signs and symptoms of COVID-19.
 (See section 3.1); - How COVID-19 is spread.
 (See section 3.2); - Cleaning routines and hygiene controls (including respiratory hygiene, cough etiquette, handwashing and physical distancing); - Use of Personal Protection Equipment (PPE) (e.g. disposable gloves, face coverings and disinfectants) as relevant and in accordance with public health - What to do if an employee or a member of the public becomes unwell and believe they have been exposed to COVID-19.
-(See section 6.8); - When individuals in the workplace have had contact with a confirmed case of COVID-19; - Cleaning offices and public spaces where there are suspected or confirmed cases of COVID-19; - Rubbish disposal, including tissues; - Familiarising key staff with the COVID-19 shopping centre business continuity plan; - Cross-training workers and establish covering arrangements to minimise disruptions.
+(See section 6.9); - When individuals in the workplace have had contact with a confirmed case of COVID-19; - Cleaning offices and public spaces where there are suspected or confirmed cases of COVID-19; - Rubbish disposal, including tissues; - Travel Restrictions.
+(See section 5.4); - Restricted movement advice; - Familiarising key staff with the COVID-19 shopping centre business continuity plan; - Cross-training workers and establish covering arrangements to minimise disruptions.